 In 2000, the kitchen and toilet were put into the north chamber next to the tower and the Patston Room created out of the south chamber.

 In 2013, problems with the Chancel roof were identified and in 2014, this roof was replaced, at a cost of £45,268, including VAT and Architect’s fees, funded due to the generosity of a number of bodies who have approved grants towards the cost of the works.
 The main grant came from Augean Plc through its “Augean Community Fund”, following recommendations from Thornhaugh Environmental Association (TEA) and King’s Cliffe Environmental Association (KCEA).
 Other grants were made by the Northamptonshire Historic Churches Trust and the National Historic Churches Trust.
 Unfortunately, some of the lead was stolen shortly after it was replaced.
 Thanks to the Roof Repair Fund, we will shortly be replacing it with Terne coated stainless steel and installed a roof alarm.

 The bells at Nassington Church have been rung since 1552, and it has now a ring of 6 bells.
 The bells are rung for most Sunday services and the practice night is every Monday at 7.30pm.

 The bell frame is a composite structure incorporating cast iron and the Quinquennial inspection in 2012 identified that it was corroding and needed replacement in the medium term, ie in 2 to 3 years.
-Accordingly, a major project has been undertaken to replace the frame, add a new bell and recast or retuned the existing bells, at a cost of over £70,000.
-This project has been undertaken in 2016.
+Accordingly, a major project was developed to replace the frame, add a new bell and recast or retune the existing bells, at a cost of £70,000.

 The Nassington Church Bells Restoration Project was completed in 2017 and has been supported by a grant from the Heritage Lottery Fund.
 Thanks to National Lottery players, we have been able to restore the bell frame, retune or recast the existing bells, add an additional bell and improve the access, and involved the community and the school as the project progressed.
 Please see the detail on the bells and bell ringing pages.